Are the best leaders in times of crisis necessarily the best leaders in "normal" times?

 One day, I had to gather my team together and tell them, "Look, we're facing some difficult times ahead.
 There are going to be a lot of layoffs.
 I don't have your aviation experience, so I'm going to rely on your expertise to guide me.
 I also have a soft heart, and it pains me to have to let people go.
 So, Anthony, I'm going to need you to help me determine who our best people are, even if they're difficult to manage.
 I also want you to be there when I make the announcements to employees.
 Ben, I need you to help me deliver this news to the union and see how we can obtain their cooperation.
 Stephan, I need you to identify which projects are the most profitable to deliver in the short term, by department, as well as the qualifications and resources needed.
 Danielle, reach out to each manager and start planning with them the internal and external resources they will need for the deliverables.
 Frank, you've already been through a similar situation, so I'm going to need you to guide me and go over my decisions with me to make sure I'm on the right track.
 I want you to let me know if you've seen something before and what the consequences were, so I can make any necessary adjustments."

-These were extremely trying times – probably non unlike what’s happening now in many companies caught in the throes of COVID-19.
-I can say with satisfaction, however, that we were able to leverage the full potential of my team, because we had the courage to be open amongst ourselves about each of our strengths and weaknesses – without fear of repercussions and, on the contrary, knowing that we could count on each other for support, if needed.
+These were extremely trying times - probably not unlike what's happening now in many companies caught in the throes of COVID-19.
+I can say with satisfaction, however, that we were able to leverage the full potential of my team, because we had the courage to be open amongst ourselves about each of our strengths and weaknesses - without fear of repercussions and, on the contrary, knowing that we could count on each other for support, if needed.